-The Diamond Model Theory: Shaping the Future of National Competitiveness
+The Diamond Model Theory: Shaping The Future Of National Competitiveness

-The Diamond Model Theory: Shaping the Future of National Competitiveness
+The Diamond Model Theory: Shaping The Future Of National Competitiveness

 Introduction

 The Diamond Model Theory, established by Michael Porter in 1990, provides a comprehensive framework for understanding the international competitiveness of industries.
 It revolves around four key elements—Factor Conditions, Demand Conditions, Related and Supporting Industries, and Firm Strategy, Structure, and Rivalry—and includes the influence of Government and Chance.
-This article examines the model's components, its global applications, and its evolution, offering insights into how nations can strategically boost their industrial competitiveness.
+This article examines the model's components, global applications, and evolution, offering insights into how nations can strategically boost their industrial competitiveness.
 This makes it an essential tool for policymakers, businesses, and academics alike.

 What Is the Diamond Model Theory?